openhorizonrobotics/E-2-ES/Module_1/P3_Registers&MemoryMap.md

 | Pin Multiplexing           | One pin, many possible roles                |
 | Datasheet vs Reference Manual | Hardware features vs Register-level detail |

-Next up: We’ll learn how to navigate datasheets and interpret the register maps with confidence.
+We’ll soon learn how to navigate datasheets and interpret the register maps with confidence.

+Next Up: <a href="P4_Datasheets&RefManuals.md">Module 1 - Part 4 | Datasheets and Reference Manuals</a>

 ---